matbun/ProvML/README.md

-# Prov4ML
+# yProv4ML

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

-This library provides a unified interface for logging and tracking provenance information in machine learning experiments.
+This library is part of the yProv suite, and provides a unified interface for logging and tracking provenance information in machine learning experiments, both on distributed as well as large scale experiments.

 It allows users to create provenance graphs from the logged information, and save all metrics and parameters to json format.